fuzzymfx/fuzzymfx.github.io/content/zuzu.md

 ### 2. Run the generator and find your blog

 Run `npm run generate` in the console.
-You'll now see the blog in the public folder!
-Run the index.html file in your browser to see your blog.
-You may now deploy your site to a server.
+We have used GitHub flavoured markdown in the initial setup.
+You may add your own theme, build your own css and js files and add them to the `static` folder.
+The `static` folder contains all the static files that are required to render the blog.

 ## The Static Site Generator